 Yoga Nidra is the practice of listening and awareness of sensations.
 It’s a systematic method of complete relaxation, holistically addressing our physiological, neurological, and subconscious needs.
 The practice is a great way to ease into meditation, a guided relaxation where we drop down into a quieter state.

 Tight hips seem to be a common problem for everybody — from athletes to those with desk jobs.
 Most of these pains are from mechanical stress, mental stress and normal wear-and-tear upon the spinal joints.
 If you have tight hips, you can expect to have problems with your hip joints and lower back which provide the base of support for your body.
 Cyclists, runners, and other athletes often experience the same tightened muscle groups from repeatedly using one set of muscles which causes muscle imbalance.
 And in most all sporting activities, good hip strength and flexibility is one of the keys to optimum performance.

 When the dense muscles surrounding the hips get stiff, the lower back has to compensate the work by doing the hip’s job of flexing and extending the leg and hip.
-This in turn pulls your lumbar out of alignment causing lower back pain.
+This, in turn, pulls your lumbar out of alignment causing lower back pain.

-Our hips stabilize our bodies, and are meant to support the whole body through full ranges of motion.They also serve as storage for our emotional issues.
-By taking the time each day to loosen up the hips, allowing Prana (chi) to flow through the hip joints, you will be able release anxiety, fear, depression, and sadness.
+Our hips stabilize our bodies and are meant to support the whole body through full ranges of motion.They also serve as storage for our emotional issues.
+By taking the time each day to loosen up the hips, allowing Prana (chi) to flow through the hip joints, you will be able to release anxiety, fear, depression, and sadness.